Latest posts by Savannah Larsen (see all)

 “My gosh, we’ll I’ve been seriously blogging at ColorMeCourtney for about a year and a half, I had a few blogs before that about random things, filled with really bad Macbook selfies and random Polyvore collages that only my Mom and Grandma read (thanks for the early support guys).
-When I moved to New York, I decided to take blogging seriously – at the time I had 2 thousand followers on Instagram and about 1-2 thousand unique monthly views.
+When I moved to New York, I decided to take blogging seriously.
+I wanted to put my time into starting a blog and make money at the same time, which I knew could be possible if I worked hard and followed some tips and advice.
+At that moment in time I had 2 thousand followers on Instagram and about 1-2 thousand unique monthly views.
 It took a lot of hard work, late nights and red lipstick but I was able to grow my following to its current state.
 I worked at my 9-5 all day and went to events almost every night for about a year, networking with other bloggers and brands all in an effort to grow my own.
 Most importantly, I found my voice about a year and a half ago and set big, giant, monster goals for myself – they help keep me inspired and focused while I continue to take all the necessary growth steps.”

 What is a typical day for you in the life of blogging?